EarthScope/mseedindex/README.md

-# mseedindex - Synchronize Mini-SEED with database
+# mseedindex - Synchronize miniSEED with database

-This program reads Mini-SEED files, creates an index of the available data and stores this information into a database.
+This program reads miniSEED files, creates an index of the available data and stores this information into a database.
 The index includes details such as identifers, time ranges, file names, location within files, and additional details.
 The database can be either